-CA provide interface to applicant to provide authentication for accessing theireKYC information retained in the CA's eKYC database.
-In the case of external eKYC service, the direct receipt of digitally signed response from eKYC provider is accepted after signature verification.
+CA provide interface to applicant to provide authentication for accessing eKYC information retained in the CA eKYC database.
+In the case of external eKYC service, the direct receipt of digitally signed response from eKYC provider is accepted.

 4.2.1 Performing Identification and Authentication Functions